andresvourakis/ai-data-scientist-handbook/README.md

 # 🔖 AI Data Scientist Handbook 2026
-Data science is rapidly evolving, so this handbook aims to cut through the noise and curate the AI-native tools, workflows, and resources that can actually help data scientists accelerate their work.
+This handbook aims to cut through the noise and curate the AI tools, workflows, and resources that can actually help data scientists accelerate their growth in the age of AI.

 Rather than covering general tools and resources or trying to provide an exhaustive list, the aim is to surface the resources that are most relevant to data scientists right now.